magento/devdocs/src/guides/v2.3/ui_comp_guide/concepts/magento-bindings.md

 If you use the Magento syntax, the Magento wrapper replaces the Magento syntax with the matching Knockout comments or `data-bind` attributes during the loading of the HTML template.

 {:.bs-callout-info}
-For render performance, we recommend using knockout native syntax.
-Magento syntax will render slower than native knockout syntax.
-When using Magento syntax, every time the HTML template is loaded for a component, it gets parsed and adjusted accordingly so that KnockoutJS actually understands which bindings it should apply.
-Both approaches using native syntax or Magento syntax will work fine, but in some cases performance will matter so native syntax is the advised option.
+For better render performance, we recommend using the Knockout native syntax.
+Magento syntax can render more slowly than the native knockout syntax.
+When using the Magento syntax, every time the HTML template is loaded for a component, it gets parsed and adjusted accordingly.
+KnockoutJS knows exactly which bindings it should update.
+Test both ways if performance is critical.

 ## Binding map